tvrJonesy/WebexDeviceMacros/README.md

 4. Edit the macro script and add the BOT token and RoomId at line 21 and 24

-// ADD YOU BOT TOKEN HERE
+// ADD YOUR BOT TOKEN HERE
 const yourBotToken = '+++CHANGE TO BOT TOKEN+++’;

 //ADD YOUR ROOM ID HERE